sqitchers/sqitch/README.md

     Up until you [tag] and [release] your project, you can modify your change deployment scripts as often as you like.
 They're not locked in just because they've been committed to your VCS.
-This allows you to take an iterative approach to developing your database schema.
-Or, better, you can do test-driven database development.
+This allows you to take an iterative or test-driven approach to developing your database schema.

 Want to learn more?
 The best place to start is in the tutorials: